Lower Back Pain

 Serious symptoms that might indicate a life-threatening condition

-In some cases, pain in the lower back may occur with other symptoms that might indicate a serious or life-threatening condition that should be immediately evaluated in an emergency setting.
+In some cases, pain in the lower back may occur with other symptoms that might indicate a serious or life-threatening condition that should be immediately evaluated in an emergency setting (call 911 for immediate attention).
 Symptoms that may indicate a serious or life-threatening condition include:

 What causes lower back pain?

-A common cause of mild to severe lower back pain is a sudden movement during activities such as sports or home improvement projects.
+A common cause of mild to severe lower back pain is a sudden movement during activities, such as sports or home improvement projects.
 People who normally lead a relatively sedentary lifestyle are at increased risk for these types of strains and sprains.
-Lower back pain causes can also be more serious conditions, such as spinal trauma, disk herniation, and spinal cancer.
+Lower back pain causes can also be more serious conditions, such as spinal trauma, disc herniation, and spinal cancer.
 A problem in another part of the body, such as the reproductive organs, can also radiate to the lower back.
-This is called referred lower back pain.
+This is “referred” lower back pain.

 Structural causes of lower back pain